Markofka007/Markofka007/README.md

 - Elastic Stack

 ## 🧠 I’m currently working on
 - A new version of https://github.com/Markofka007/SDTagSearch/ written entirely in TypeScript.
-This is a "learning" project to get better at TypeScript.
+This is a learning project to get better at TypeScript.

 ## 🌱 Plan on studying
 - Training an LLM
+- React

 ## 🕹 I'm currently having fun with
 - Stable Diffusion https://github.com/comfyanonymous/ComfyUI